ARMmbed/mbed-webapp-example/docs/README.md

 ## Features

-- Configure connection to mbed DS
+- Configure connection to mbed Device Server (mbed DS).
-- List all devices
+- List all devices.
-- List device resources
+- List device resources.
-- Invoke proxy requests (GET, PUT, POST, DELETE)
+- Invoke proxy requests (GET, PUT, POST, DELETE).

 ## REST Client (mbed Device Server Java Client) dependency

-Example app build has a dependency to mbed Device Server Java Client libraries used for calling mbed Device Server HTTP REST API.
-You can find the dependency defined in the pom.xml file that you can use in your own web application to ease up and streamline development.
+The example app build has a dependency on mbed Device Server Java Client libraries (used for calling mbed Device Server HTTP REST API).
+The dependency is defined in the `pom.xml` file that you can use in your own web application to ease up and streamline development.

-REST Client libraries can be found in http://maven.mbed.com repository as defined in pom.xml:
+The REST Client libraries can be found in http://maven.mbed.com repository as defined in `pom.xml`:

         ...
         <mbed-client.version>3.0.0-464</mbed-client.version>